FartIndustries/FDPClient/README.md

 we dont care 2

 ### Language and Code Quality
-shitty code
+shitty code, broken javascript with the skidded version of nashorn

 #### Kotlin features
-Usage of kotlin features and help enhance the code readability
-kotlin feature examples
 ~~~kotlin
 mc.shutdown()
     // your code